 Eric S. Raymond, The Art of UNIX Programming

 X15 is a project for a Hurd-like operating system.
 As such, it is intended to be a general-purpose multi-server operating system, running on top of a capability-based microkernel, where the VFS (Virtual File System) acts as a decentralized service directory.
 The goal of the project is to provide a performant, scalable, robust, real-time, POSIX-conforming, open-source multi-server operating system.
 It is not intended to be compatible with GNU/Hurd.
+The microkernel is also meant to host hard real-time embedded applications.

 Source code : https://git.sceen.net/rbraun/x15.git/